wenlili/GISCUP-2020/ConceptDoc.md

 The event class models the behavior.
 The contestants supplies their own `Agent` class by deriving the abstract class `BaseAgent`.
-The supplied class plans cruising roues to maximize the likelihood of an available agent to serve a resource with minimal waiting time.
+This supplied class plans cruising routes to maximize the likelihood of an available agent to serve resources, while minimizing waiting time.

 ## Simulation in GISCUP 2020

 ### Fleet Management

-In 2020 we introduce the concept of fleet management as represented by a contestant supplied Fleet Manager class, derived from the abstract class `BaseFleetManager`.
+In 2020 we introduce the concept of fleet management as represented by a contestant supplied Fleet Manager, an implementation of the `FleetManagerInterface`.
 This class provides route planning and resource assignment.
 In 2020 the fleet manager will have to plan all routes to take into account dynamic travel time.
-The fleet manager can reconsiders each agent's route at each intersection.
+The simulator will notify fleet managers of resource availability and agent state.
+Fleet managers will direct all travels of agents, road segment by road segment.

 ### More Granular Route Simulation